open-aviation/joas-template/README.md

 The repository contains the LaTex template for Journal of Open Aviation Science.

+Please make sure the entire manuscript is in one latex file `main.tex`.

 ## How to get the template

 You can download everything in a zip file: